alladinscarpet/Alx_DjangoLearnLab/django_blog/blog/TAGGING.md

 ### Explanation

-**django-taggit** supplies:
+**django-taggit** provides:
 - A built-in `Tag` model
-- A through table for relationships
+- Automatic through table for post-tag relationships
-- A powerful manager (`TaggableManager`)
+- A manager (`TaggableManager`) for easy assignment and querying

-No manual tag model is required.
+No manual tag model is needed.

 This satisfies the "Integrate Tagging Functionality" requirement.